Home AI/ML Self-Supervised Learning (SSL) for Pretraining: A Complete Guide

 For most practitioners, the answer is simple: download a pretrained model.
 Training SSL from scratch requires significant compute resources and careful hyperparameter tuning.
 Pretrained models are available from:

-pip install transformersand you are running in minutes. - timm (PyTorch Image Models): Extensive collection of vision models including MAE, DINOv2, and CLIP-pretrained ViTs.
+• timm (PyTorch Image Models): Extensive collection of vision models including MAE, DINOv2, and CLIP-pretrained ViTs. pip install timm.

-- DINO model zoo: Official DINOv2 checkpoints from Meta AI.
-State-of-the-art general-purpose visual features.
+• DINO model zoo: Official DINOv2 checkpoints from Meta AI. current best general-purpose visual features.

 Train your own SSL model only when: (1) your domain is very different from standard datasets (medical imaging, satellite imagery, industrial sensors), (2) you have abundant unlabeled domain data, and (3) pretrained models perform poorly on your downstream task.